Skip to content

 The following options are available to manage the above view:

-• Basic List View - Load basic list view.
-Use it to switch to a standard mode and see a list of strings.
+• - Load basic list view.
+Use it to switch to a standard mode and see a list of strings (Comfortable mode only).

-• Highlight Strings - Highlight untranslated, translated, and approved strings.
+• - Highlight untranslated, translated, and approved strings.
 Use it to toggle the color highlighting of strings on and off.

-• Translation Preview - Show translation preview.
+• - Show translation preview.
 Use it to toggle the translation preview mode on and off.

-• Scale Toggle - Scale Toggle.
-Use it to toggle between a zoomed-in and zoomed-out view.
+• - Scale Toggle.
+Use it to toggle between a zoomed-in and zoomed-out view (Comfortable mode only).

 You can search for strings by source text, translations, context, or all at once.
 Depending on the content you open in the Editor, the system will search for matches within the currently open file or across all strings in the project.